Joey Wendle Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.87 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rays have a 3.86 team ERA that ranks fourth among all MLB pitching staffs.

-- The Rays surrender the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- The Rays give up the fifth-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.